TheMisterA/checkKPweakpwd/README.md

 from zxcvbn import zxcvbn

 # Define the path to the KeePass database and the password
-# For one-time use!
-Otherwise, secure via call vault or other methods
-db_path = '[path]/[DB].kdbx'
-password = '[password]'
+Be careful!
+This is for one-time use!
+Otherwise, secure via call vault or other methods db_path = '[path]/[DB].kdbx' password = '[password]'